tanthanh85/network-automation-course/modules/05_restconf_netconf/lab5.md

 ## Introduction

-Welcome to Module 5 of the Python Basics for Network Automation Lab Guide!
+Welcome to Module 5 of the NASP Lab Guide!
 In this module, you will gain hands-on experience with using APIs to retrieve data.
 We will use a single Cisco IOS XE router to demonstrate how to:

 *   Discover the YANG models and capabilities supported by the device.
 *   Retrieve CPU and Memory utilization using RESTCONF with JSON YANG payloads.